djmolloy57/test18thAprProjBook/README.md

 # Technologies Used

-The website is implemented using the Jinja template engine which allows for the use of Jinja templating logic along with the Flask framework in Python
+The website is implemented using the Jinja template engine which allows for the use of Jinja templating logic along with the Flask framework in Python.

+### Technologies:

 * HTML